|

 and Crime

-In existing States a fresh law is looked upon as
+In existing States a fresh law is looked upon

-by demanding a law to alter it.
+begin by demanding a law to alter it.

 Peter Kropotkin, "Law